kenybapin/awx-install/README.md

-# Deploy ansible AWX using Docker env or K8s.
+# Deploy ansible AWX VM using Docker or Kubernetes.
 <br>

 # AWX with Docker